JNRowe/bleeter/doc/faq.rst

 Why another twitter client?
 '''''''''''''''''''''''''''

-Because other clients didn't do quite what I wanted, or work on the systems I wanted to use them on.
+Because other clients didn’t do quite what I wanted, or work on the systems I wanted to use them on.

 So, in the end writing ``bleeter`` seemed like the obvious answer.
-It didn't take long, does exactly what I want and works where I want it to work.
+It didn’t take long, does exactly what I want and works where I want it to work.

 Why is the logo so crap?